cdnet01/Crack-Protected-VBA/README.md

 # Crack-Protected-VBA

 A .xlsm file is an excel file that contains Visual Basic Application (VBA) macros.
 Oftentimes, these macros can contain sensitive information, depending on the purpose of the file.
 Because of this, oftentimes, developers will protect their VBA source code with a password (as seen below).
-This simple bash script will bypass the password and allow a user to view, manipulate, and save the original VBA code.
+This simple script will bypass the password and allow a user to view, manipulate, and save the original VBA code.

 ![vba password](https://www.top-password.com/images/vba-project-password.png)